ets-berkeley-edu/data-loch/README.md

 We store Canvas data in Amazon S3 for future processing.
 Steps:
 1. download Canvas data
-2. upload data to Amazon S3 (buckets are organized according to the LRS DataLake design)
+2. upload data to Amazon S3 (buckets are organized according to the DataLake design)
 3. using Redshift Spectrum, create schemas/tables in Amazon Athena (data catalog)
-4. Run queries against Redshift tables to prepare data for ASC project
+4. Run queries against Redshift tables to prepare analytics data for ASC project

 Amazon S3 is our storage layer, similar to a file system.
 The compute layers directly access and query and recognize the schematics of the data.
 This eliminates the need having a long continuous running